NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Foundations
 *****************

-If the dwelling unit has an unconditioned basement, whether it is within the infiltration volume is entered in ``Enclosure/Foundations/Foundation/FoundationType/Basement[Conditioned='false']``.
+If the dwelling unit has an unconditioned basement, whether it is within the infiltration volume can be optionally entered in ``Enclosure/Foundations/Foundation/FoundationType/Basement[Conditioned='false']``.

   ============================  =======  =====  ===========  ========  =======  ===============================================
   Element                       Type     Units  Constraints  Required  Default  Notes